 In the digital age, stay long and unique.
 Stay safe.

-Only now did I stumble on Kerbs take on this phenomenon.
-Kerbs being Kerbs it’s a definite must read.
+Only now did I stumble on Krebs take on this phenomenon and, Krebs being Krebs, it’s a definite must read.